There are now 2 possible online modes for units:

 Students are able to (1) apprehend issues of globalisation as they are expressed in creative writing; (2) negotiate cultural difference as a feature of texts in a globalised world; (3) comprehend the central critical debates that surround the emergence of global literatures; (4) identify connections between literary production and broader sociocultural, political and historical events; and (5) express in formal writing the issues that tie globalisation to literature, drawing on the evidence provided in literary works.

-- Indicative assessments in this unit are as follows: (1) tutorial or workshop participation; (2) research essay; and (3) examination.
+Indicative assessments in this unit are as follows: (1) tutorial or workshop participation; (2) critical exercise; and (3) research essay.
 Further information is available in the unit outline.

 - Unit Coordinator(s)